Essential Tips for a Perfect Home Paint Job

 Cutting in is the process of painting edges and corners where rollers can't reach.
 Use an angled brush for precision and apply paint in a straight line along the edge.

+This technique creates clean lines and prevents paint from overlapping onto adjacent surfaces.
 It may seem daunting at first, but with practice, cutting in becomes a straightforward part of the process.

 To improve your cutting-in skills, keep a steady hand, and don't overload your brush with paint.